Is SMS OTP Reliable? Its Vulnerabilities and Alternatives

 Why Should You Abandon SMS OTP?

-Even though SMS OTP is one of the most commonly implemented authentication methods, verifying a user's identity via SMS OTP isn’t as secure as we think.
+Verifying a user's identity via SMS OTP isnā€™t as secure as you think.
 Aside from security, there are other reasons for you to consider other authentication methods.
-Here are the common security issues of OTP verification and why you should replace it.
+Here are the common security issues of SMS OTP verification and why you should ditch it.

 SIM Swap Security Risk

-The hacker will then breach any 2FA that uses the acquired phone number as a second authentication method.
-Because most online accounts require an SMS verification, if the hacker can intercept that SMS, they can change the user’s account password, access sensitive user data, and even steal money from the bank account if the target account is an online banking platform.
+The hacker will then breach any 2FA that uses your phone number as a second authentication method.
+Because most online accounts require an SMS verification, if the hacker can intercept that SMS, they can change the userā€™s account password, access sensitive user data, and even steal your money if the target account is an online banking platform.

 SIM swap fraud is increasingly becoming popular year after year.
 In 2021, for instance, cybercriminals stole a staggering $68 million, according to FBI data.